Welcome to the northern tip of Thailand near the infamous Golden Triangle; where Laos, Thailand, and Burma all share one

 When packing for this program, remember the name: Come With Nothing!

-Everything you need to bring on this trip will be able to fit inside one carry-on sized backpack that you can check or carry-on the plane.
-Basically what you will need to pack for this program is what you will need to get you through the first night.
-This should include one change of clothes, hygiene products, personal medication, and a few personal items (camera, journal, book, etc.).
+Everything you need to bring on this trip will be able to fit inside one carry-on sized backpack that you can carry on the plane.
+Basically what you will need to pack for this program is what you will need to get you through the first night in Thailand, plus toiletries and travel necessities.
+This will include one change of clothes, hygiene products, prescribed medications, and a maximum 5 personal items (camera, journal, book, etc.).
 The idea behind Come With Nothing is to live simply like the people we are visiting and also to learn about the value of the things we have and/or will buy.
 The more you let go, the more adventurous your trip will be.

 After reading this list you may be thinking; “How am I going to maintain for three weeks with just one carry-on sized backpack?”
 During your orientation you will be given the equivalent of $50 US dollars, as well a traditional Lao-style bag, and then taken to a market to purchase all other necessary items you will need for the duration of your trip.
 You will quickly be surprised at how much $50 US dollars can get you.
 On the plane, we recommend wearing lightweight long pants, your Rustic Pathways t-shirt with a lightweight fleece/hoodie.
 (Southeast Asia is very hot and humid.
 You won’t want to be stuck carrying anything too heavy/warm after you arrive).